lekurt8/public-profile/README.md

 Analytical and innovative specialist who collaborates with teams to deliver projects on time and within budget.
 Leverage data analytics and business acumen to fully assess operational needs.
 Proven expertise managing models, processes, business analytics, systems, and leadership.
 Customer-focused and adaptable to variety of work environments, with high tolerance for risk and stress associated with tight deadlines.

 ## Education
-San Jose State University San Jose, CA, 2005
-Bachelor of Science (BS)
-#### Management Information Systems and Marketing
+- Bachelor of Science (BS) in Management Information Systems and Marketing | San Jose State University (_May 2005_)
-- Achieved Dean’s Scholar Award for High Academic Standing 2005

-Evergreen Valley College San Jose, CA, 2004
-Associate of Science (AS)
-#### Computer & Information Technology
+- Associate of Science (AS) in Computer and Information Technology | Evergreen Valley College (_2004)
-- Graduated with Honors

 ## Work Experience
 TOSHIBA, SAN JOSE, CA						                   Apr.
 2022 – Present